 As described, it costs USD 135 per person and you can get a 5% discount if you key in the FLY4FOOD promo code upon check out.
 Happy traveleating!

 Cost: USD 135 per person

-I reached out to Culinary Backstreets before our trip to possibly join their affiliate program.
-They agreed, offering to sponsor one person’s tour in exchange for an honest account of the experience.
-The rest of the members of our group paid for their tours.
+Culinary Backstreets sponsored my tour in exchange for an honest account of the experience.
+The rest of the members in our group paid for their tours.
 As always, all thoughts, words, and opinions expressed in this post are mine and mine alone.

 Some of the links in this post are affiliate links, meaning we’ll earn a small commission if you make a purchase or booking at no added expense to you.
 We really appreciate your support as this helps us keep this website going.
 Thank you!